mdeslippe/easy-tracker/server/README.md

 The repository contains a self-signed SSL/TLS certificate for **DEVELOPMENT PURPOSES ONLY**.
 It is advised that you **DO NOT** use this certificate in production.

+## User Authentication

+[JSON Web Tokens (JWT)](https://www.rfc-editor.org/rfc/rfc7519) are used for request authentication after users have logged in.
+As stated in the RFC, JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
+The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code (MAC) and/or encrypted.

+The server is configured to use the RS256 algorithm to sign and verify tokens.
+RS256 is an asymmetric algorithm that uses a private key to sign tokens, and a public key to verify the signature.

+## Password Hashing

+The [Argon2id v19](https://en.wikipedia.org/wiki/Argon2) password hashing algorithm is used to hash user passwords.

 ## Dependencies

 **actix-web** - A powerful, pragmatic, and extremely fast web framework for Rust.